bijanfallah/cclmpyplot/README.md

   ```bash
   ncks -A -v lat,lon T_2M_ts.nc T_2M_mm.nc
   ```
-  (the correct lat, lonvalues are appended from a file that includes these variables)
+  (the correct lat, lon values are appended from a file that includes these variables)